My Name Is Prince & I am FUNKY…MY NAME IS PRINCE THE ONE & ONLY!

 The room opens to my left where Prince is perched on a tall bar chair directly in front of a wide screen TV, his feet resting on the television stand, while seemingly engrossed in Marilyn Monroe’s “Some Like It Hot.”

 Clad in his stage attire, with perfect hair and makeup, Prince watches us enter the room and we greet him, he doesn’t speak.
 Wally offers us dessert and I have cake with wine, while my husband stands in a dark corner behind the dining room table, in a bodyguard stance.
 I sit in the only seat left at the table, adjacent to Prince facing the room.
 Band members Lisa and Wendy sit on a couch at the back of the room sipping wine, whispering and laughing with others.
-Before leaving, Wally asks that we wait for him to come back because he needs a ride home.
+Before leaving, Wally asks that we wait for his return, to take him home.
 Everybody’s drinking, talking and laughing while Prince watches the movie, but actually seems rather bored.
 Admiring a beautiful floral centerpiece, I glance at the attached card wishing Prince good luck and much love, from Vashtie.
-I also read a page of handwritten lyrics, laying on the table, that turn out to be from the song, “Another Lonely Christmas.”
+I also read a page of handwritten lyrics, laying on the table, that turns out to be from the song, “Another Lonely Christmas.”
 I finish eating and discard my utensils in the kitchen.
 As I sit down, my husband points out that my scarves have fallen under the table, so I sit and bend down under the table to retrieve them.

 My scarves re-draped, I glance back at my husband wincing and shaking my head.
-After Prince’s departure, we mingle as the mood lightens and everybody seems more relaxed.
-I strike up a conversation with Matt ‘Doctor’ Fink and Bobby Z lounging on the floor by a window, overlooking the Detroit River.
-Both are friendly and very conversational pointing out who’s who and even introduce me to Prince’s manager, personal chef, and a few others.
+After Prince’s departure, we mingle as the mood mellows and everybody’s more relaxed.
+I strike up a conversation with Matt ‘Doctor’ Fink and Bobby Z, both lounging on the floor by a window overlooking the Detroit River.
+Suddenly, the door opens and a number of people flow in and out of the suite.
+Bobby Z points out who’s who as room service carts are rolled into the bedroom.
+He even introduces me to Prince’s manager, personal chef, and a couple others.

 I attempt a conversation with Jill Jones, sitting beside us.
 I compliment her outfit, a beautiful silky sparkling 1920’s flapper style dress with matching headband and feather prop.
 I recount our previous introduction by Kelli Jo Minter and describe her disguise, but she seems unhappy and evasive.
 While intently peering at the floor she softly whispers, “I don’t remember.”

-About twenty minutes later, Prince begins cleaning up the living-room area, then abruptly announces, “the party’s over, I have to go record.”
+About twenty minutes later, Prince begins picking up empty wine glasses, dishes and utensils taking them into the kitchen, then abruptly announces, “the party’s over, I have to go record.”
 He turns off the music, turns on the lights and everybody quickly exits.

 After the security search, I’m compelled to go into Prince’s bedroom, I just can’t stop myself.